12Percent/music-library/README.md

 - change ORIGINAL: [link] depending on the video
 - for all multi-video pieces, reorder so that rehearsal comes after performance?
 - flex with video/text as columns
+- remove classical music from drive and instead link from imslp

 ### ask caleb: